-IWSCC is co-led by Deidre Guy and Jeff Wilson, both with a long history of management and start-up experience.
+IWSCC is led by Deidre Guy with a long history of management and start-up experience.

-Founder and CEO – Adaptability Canada, Co-founder and Director – IWSCC
+Founder and President – IWSCC, C.O.O. – Adaptability Canada,

 Deidre is a highly effective communications and project management expert recruited as part of Adaptability Canada’s commitment to delivery excellence.
 Prior to joining Adaptability Canada, Deidre held senior management positions at a number of Canada’s large security firms leading client teams to successfully grow business year over year while driving higher levels of customer satisfaction in all service contracts.

 With more than 25 years of sales and project management experience, Deidre Guy brings a broad range of project and client management experience to Adaptability Canada.
 As a senior team member, Deidre is involved in all aspects of management of the company with a focus on client delivery.
 A strong leader with adept organizational qualities and provides a high level of reliability in all undertakings.